 - Per article, post, or assignment with longer or more involved assignments paid at higher multiples

 - By the hour (hourly rates are more common for longer assignments and those that involve working closely with clients, such as editing or ghostwriting manuscripts)

 - Flat fee or retainer (also more common for longer or more research-intensive assignments, such as compiling a technical manual).

 Although every writer-client relationship is different, flat-fee and per-work compensation sometimes results in lower pay per unit of work (such as words or time).
 Likewise, clients who offer traffic bonuses have leeway to offer lower pay per word in exchange.
 That isn’t to argue against those types of arrangements — challenging, highly involved flat-fee projects that earn plaudits from clients could be a boon for your writing career.
 And traffic-based bonuses are liable to increase over time as the relationship continues.

 Like pay in other fields, freelance writing rates are highly dependent on the laws of supply and demand.
 Writers and editors tend to have better pricing power when labor is scarce than when aspiring freelancers flood the market.

 Having written my way through a full business cycle, I can personally attest to this phenomenon.
-The writers I knew were much more likely to lowball clients in the weak labor market of the late 2000s and early 2010s than in the stretch of full employment that closed out the decade.
+The writers I knew were much more likely to lowball clients and accept piddling hourly rates in the weak labor market of the late 2000s and early 2010s than in the stretch of full employment that closed out the decade.